mayur7garg/DisasterTweetClassification/README.md

-# DisasterTweetClassification
+# Disaster Tweet Classification
-Implementation of Random Forest model for classifying tweets related to a disaster for a Kaggle competition.
+Implementation of Random Forest model for classifying tweets related to a disaster for the [Kaggle competition](https://www.kaggle.com/c/nlp-getting-started/overview).